 - 1. Inappropriate behaviour is generally dealt with by a teacher or support assistant in a caring, supportive and fair manner, with some flexibility regarding the age and understanding of the child.
 This may include an informal word with parents or guardians. - 2.
-Children are made aware that they are responsible for their own actions at a level appropriate to their age and development. - 3.
-Normal sanctions include a verbal reprimand and reminder of expected behaviour, loss of free time such as playtimes, moving to sit alone, moving down on class behaviour charts, sending work home, letters of apology and loss of responsibility.
+Children are made aware that they are responsible for their own actions at a level appropriate to their age and development.
+Restorative conversations may be initiated with the child and followed up with any necessary support. - 3.
+Normal sanctions include a verbal reprimand and reminder of expected behaviour, loss of free time such as playtimes, moving to sit alone, moving down on class behaviour charts, sending work home, letters of apology and loss of responsibility. - 4.
+Parents will be involved at the earliest possible stage if problems are persistent or recurring.
+Teachers will log re-occurring incidents on CPOMs and negative/disruptive behaviour will be reported to parents on parents' evenings and in end of year reports.
+This will be brought to the attention of the Senior Leadership Team as appropriate.
+(Please refer to the next paragraph). - 5.
+The Headteacher may withdraw the child from certain activities such as representing the school in a team, loss of status as monitors or not taking part in a class trip.
+Parents will be informed.